Gitko97/Lecture-Assistant/PDF_compare/README.md

 public class PDFCompare extends ImgCompare
 ==========================================
-this class has methodes that compare 2 PDF captured image
+this class has methods that compare 2 PDF captured image

+methods about margin are assume that using video, which is compared PDF captured image.

 variable
 ---------------